 What Are Some Useful First Saturday Lime Alternatives?

 First Saturday Lime is essentially Barn Lime – a product that has been used for many decades to deodorize and clean farms, horse stalls, and barns.
 While the First Saturday Lime formula is a “company secret,” the company clearly states that calcium carbonate is the main ingredient.
 Barn lime is exponentially cheaper than First Saturday Lime and it’s the same active ingredient!
+You can usually get a much better deal on barn lime from a local home improvement store since bags are heavy to ship.

 - 10 Pounds Calcium Carbonate